awsdocs/aws-cost-management-user-guide/doc_source/billing-permissions-ref.md

 ### Example 12: View costs and usage<a name="example-policy-ce-api"></a>

-To allow IAM users to use the AWS Cost Explorer API, use the following policy to grant them access:
+To allow IAM users to use the AWS Cost Explorer API, use the following policy to grant them access\.

 ```
 {